SoftwareAG/c8y-docs/content/standard-tenant/ecosystem-bundle/adding-applications.md

 * Duplicates of subscribed applications (in order to be able to customize them).

 {{< c8y-admon-info >}}
-In the **All applications** tab, custom applications are labeled as "Custom".
+In the **Applications** tab, custom applications are labeled as "Custom".
 {{< /c8y-admon-info >}}

 In the resulting dialog box, select one of the following methods: